SAP-samples/btp-events-to-business-actions-framework/README.md

     > - Required for securing the extension application in SAP BTP
 - SAP Event Mesh
     >- Required to receive events from Azure IoT Platform
+- SAP HANA Cloud
+    >- Required to store action configuration and logs for CAP application
 - SAP Workflow Management
     >- Business Rules service to configure business decisions that needs to be taken based on the type of event received from Azure IoT Platform.
 - SAP Event Mesh Connectivity Plan(Beta)